AlkorZ3/Quakecraft/README.md

 * Do /quake addspawn [Arena name] [Read | Blue (Only for team arena)] - in the Arena, to add a randoms spawn of the Arena.
 (Do this many time of you want !)
 * Do /quake save [Arena name] - to save the config of the Arena.
 Enjoy !

-* Define a lobby wall with WorldEdit.
-A Wall of Signs.
-* Do /quake addlobby - to define the WorldEdit region as a Lobby wall (more than one can be defined).
 * Do /quake setlobbyspawn - to add a spawn at the end of the game (more than one can be defined).
+* Define a lobby wall with WorldEdit :  A Wall of Signs
+* Do /quake addlobbywall - to define the WorldEdit region as a Lobby wall (more than one can be defined).
+* Define a lobby area with WorldEdit.
+* Do /quake addlobbyarea - to define the WorldEdit region as a Lobby area (more than one can be defined).

 **New Lobby System
+Warning, the release 3.5.0 break the "lobby.yml" file format.
+You will have to redefine the lobby wall...

 [Read this Page](https://github.com/Bl4ckSkull666/Quake---The-Gun-Game/wiki/Lobby-system)